Olave Baden-Powell: After World War II

-Olave led the Guide Movement worldwide for forty years, travelling all over the globe helping to establish and to encourage the Guide Movements in other countries, and bringing membership to over six and a half million worldwide.
-Olave was present in Washington, DC in 1962 for the celebration of the 50th anniversary of the founding of the American Girl Scouts.
+Olave led the Guide Movement worldwide for forty years, travelling all over the globe helping to establish and encourage the Guide Movement in other countries, and bringing membership to over six and a half million worldwide.
+Olave was present in Washington, DC in 1962 for the celebration of the 50th anniversary of the founding of the Girl Scouts.

-Having suffered a heart attack in Australia in 1961, she was finally banned from travelling by her doctor at the age of 80 in 1970 when she was diagnosed with diabetes from which she eventually died.
+Having suffered a heart attack in Australia in 1961, she was finally banned from travelling by her doctor at the age of 80 in 1970 when she was diagnosed with diabetes, from which she eventually died.

-In 1968, the Boy Scouts of America (BSA) had given Olave a credit card to defray her travel costs.
+In 1968, the Boy Scouts of America (BSA) gave Olave a credit card to defray her travel costs.
 When she stopped travelling, the BSA asked her to use the card for 'keeping in touch'.
 This included paying for over 2000 Christmas cards she sent to those personally known to her.